 Granny’s home at Hill Top was just a very small house and I was surprised to see recently that this has now been doubled in size by building out over the garden.
 When granny had died mum and dad had sold it on something called ‘rental purchase.’
 No mortgage!

-Hill Top, St Giles Road c 1912.
-Little has changed to when Louise's granny lived in the same street some 40 years later.
+Hill Top, St Giles Road c1912.
+Little has changed from when Louise's granny lived in this street 40 years later.

 At the age of six I was diagnosed with nephritis and was sent off to Halifax Infirmary and then for a year to recover at Fielden Children’s Hospital at Todmorden (since demolished).
 Since it was an Isolation Hospital visits were not encouraged, and as it was a long way away (my parents did not have a car and worked during the day) I was alone for a whole year with very sporadic visits from family.
 A lonely life for a six-year-old.
 This wouldn’t happen nowadays.